Anveks/Angular-Theory-and-Practice/README.md

 1. Registering event listeners: Developers can use the on() method to register a listener for a particular event.
 Whenever the event is emitted, the registered listener function will be called.
 2. Emitting events: Developers can use the emit() method to emit an event.
 This will trigger all the registered listeners for that event to be called.

+# Some TypeScript Notes:

+If we define a class property like that:

+  public text: string;

+We'll get TypeScript error.
+Solution is simple - initialize the property right away:

+  public text: string = "";

+OR: go to tsconfig.json file and change strictNullChecks: false (you can find it in CompilerOptions).